aeirola/boet/PRIVACY.md

 Privacy Statement
 =================

-We won't do anything bad to your data, we promise!
+We might log your inputs to the bot.
+But we won't do anything bad to your data, we promise!